MoH-Malaysia/covid19-public/CONTRIB.md

    - socio-demographic information, e.g. age, sex, ethnicity, comorbidities.
    - clinical stage of COVID-19/severity.
 8) Actual positive test numbers - numbers might be delayed by a few days
+9) Cases require hospital/ICU admissions (e.g. include those in waiting list) - to be used to compare against actual hospitalisation, so we can know the actual gap

 ### Healthcare